Hello plant enthusiasts!

-The Brassica family (Brassicaceae/Cruciferae) are very prolific and represent one of the most choice and nutritious families for greens in the temperate world.
+The Brassicas (Brassicaceae/Cruciferae) are very prolific and represent one of the most choice and nutritious families for greens in the temperate world.
 They are relatively easy to know due to distinctive four petaled flowers, different sized stamens distinctive tastes and smells.

 The Celery family (Apiaceae/Umbelliferae) is very distinctive for their compound umbels.
 This family is also famous for being the home of many edible and medicinal plants.
 However, it also contains some of the most poisonous plants in the world including Poison Hemlock (Conium maculatum) and Water Hemlocks (Cicuta spp.)!
 Whenever working with this family one must be doubly sure of positive identification!

 The Pea family (Fabaceae/Leguminosae) tends to have very distinctive flowers as described and illustrated by Elpel. i would point out that in the Southern hemisphere where most members grow they sometimes segregate the family into three including the Fabaceae, Mimosaceae, and Caesalpiniaceae.
 Also this family has grown and is now considered to have over 700 genera and 19,000 species (Heywood et al., 2007; Spears, 2006).
 Over 30 tribes are now recognized and more than 20% of species in the family fall within the two genera Astragalus and Acacia alone!
-Also not all Pea family members have the typical banner, wings and keel as demonstrated by the Mimosa and Albizzia genera amongst many others.
+Also not all Pea family members have the typical banner, wings and keel as demonstrated by the somewhat temperate Mimosa, Albizzia, and Chamaecrista genera amongst many others especially in the tropics.

 The Mallow family (Malavaceae) has some of the most distinct flowers in the world.
 Therefore, this is a very easy family to ID when blooming.
 It is also a rather gentle family in relation to toxicity. i take some exception that of over 1,500 species that Cotton is the only one with toxic properties, but i also have not seen any information on other toxic ones yet.
 Okra (Abelmoschus esculentus) is not a type of Hibiscus as Elpel states in the 5th ed.